Vaibhav-V-github/sql-project-sample/README.md

 # sql-project-sample
-A collection of my sample SQL files.
+A collection of my SQL file showcases the Indian census 2011.